as215956/fancy-prompt/README.md

 ### Putty not showing symbols
 Try using a nerdfont if you don't use it already.
-If you are using a nerdfont try using 'FireCode Nerd Font Mono', else see other solutions
+If you are using a nerdfont try using 'FiraCode Nerd Font Mono', else see other solutions

 ### Layout not working
 It could be that your locales on the server isn't installed or working.